njdam/SETraining/README.md

-Welcome to DAM SHOW Training Room, As Alx SoftwareEngeneering Student!
+Welcome to DAM SHOW Training Room!

+As Alx SoftwareEngeneering Student,
-Thanks here, there are the self learning review about coding lessons.
+Here, there are the self learning review about coding lessons.

 Thank you🙏🚦🥇✈!